 Let’s look in more detail at each of the advantages we listed above.

 One of the great advantages of hosting in the cloud is the possibility of increasing or reducing your resources as they become necessary.
 Imagine that you own a virtual store, which has constant traffic for most of the year, but has sudden increases at certain times, such as Black Friday or the end of the year.
 If you use a traditional hosting service, your store may go down if the server does not support a number of visits.
 To get around this, you’ll need to upgrade plan or even hire a dedicated server, which will add a high fixed cost to your operation and will not necessarily guarantee the availability of your online store.

-If you have a cloud hosting, you do not have to upgrade the plan, but rather expand the features of your service, which is usually done in the hosting control panel itself.
+If you have a cloud hosting in India, you do not have to upgrade the plan, but rather expand the features of your service, which is usually done in the hosting control panel itself.
 At the end of the high traffic season, you can reduce the number of resources you use, returning to the previous level and also reduce service costs.